Mărțișor: Romania’s UNESCO-Protected Tradition to Welcome Spring

-“Martisor” (written Mărțișor in Romanian) is a special celebration of spring, being considered the symbol of nature’s rejuvenation after the long winter.
-It’s always celebrated on March 1st.
+This tradition, known as Martisor (written Mărțișor in Romanian), is a special celebration of spring, being considered the symbol of nature’s rejuvenation after the long winter.

-Traditionally, the Martisor is represented by a trinket tied with two intertwined strings: a white and a red one, representing the past winter and the coming summer, respectively.
+The Martisor is represented by a trinket tied with two intertwined strings: a white and a red one, representing the past winter and the coming summer, respectively.
+It looks like this:

 The Origins of the Martisor Tradition